python-botogram/botogram/docs/api/telegram.rst

       :param int duration: The track duration, in seconds
       :param str performer: The name of the performer
       :param str title: The title of the track
       :param object extra: An extra reply interface object to attach

+   .. py:method:: reply_with_voice(chat, path, [duration=None, extra=None])

+      Send the voice message found in the *path* to the chat.
+You may optionally specify the *duration* of the voice message. *extra* is an optional object which specifies additional reply interface options on the recipient's end, and can be one of the following types:

+      * :py:class:`botogram.ReplyKeyboardMarkup`
+      * :py:class:`botogram.ReplyKeyboardHide`
+      * :py:class:`botogram.ForceReply`

+      :param str path: The path to the voice message
+      :param int duration: The message duration, in seconds
+      :param object extra: An extra reply interface object to attach